-- Credits taken in a semester at the end of which the Baccalaureate II equivalence is granted, and which are in excess of the 30 credits used for the equivalence, will be counted within the credits required for the major.
-These extra credits should not be of freshman-level courses.
+- Credits taken over a semester at the end of which the Baccalaureate II equivalence is granted, and which are in excess of the 30 credits used for the equivalence, will be counted within the credits required for the major.
+These extra credits should not be from freshman-level courses.

-- Freshman courses taken after the Baccalaureate II equivalence will not be counted towards graduation.
+- Freshman courses taken after the Baccalaureate II equivalence will not be counted toward graduation.

 B. Minimum Number of Credits and GPA Requirements